Vescent/SLICE-DCC-Firmware-Upgrade/README.md

  3. Fixes random values and lockups when using the rotary knob to adjust values
  4. Removes the ability to enable a channel through the API CONTROL command when the channel is in an error state
  5. Turns off modulation selection when channels are disabled
- 6. Fixes the lack of Interlock Warning display when the device is pwered on while the interlock switch is in an open position
+ 6. Fixes the lack of Interlock Warning display when the device is powered on while the interlock switch is in an open position

 ## S1.69 CC1.52
  1. Revises EEPROM reload function to fix a problem of overrunning RAM on startup which sometimes resulted in a Grey Screen.